cwillettnbc/node-cb-docker-helloworld/README.md

 6. Execute the remaining docker commands.
 7. Be sure to update the credentials with your Couchbase bucket user credentials after you have created the couchbase container and added a user account to your bucket.
+Note: See Docker Cheatsheet below if you need help with commands

 ```bash
 docker run -t --name db -p 8091-8094:8091-8094 -p 11210:11210 couchbase/server-sandbox:6.0.0